Shinjuku, Matsuki Bakery

 "I will die for her," said Leomon.
 "If that is what it takes to keep her safe."

 "…I'll hold you to that," said Mr. Katou.
 At that, he turned and left the room.
-Mrs. Katou quickly got up to follow, but stopped for a moment.
+Mrs. Katou quickly turned to follow, but stopped for a moment.

 "Leomon," she said, "please do protect her.
 She's the world to him.
 If she were to be hurt… I don't know what would happen."